Kreller99/fall2020/sphinx/source/week42.rst

         - Decorator classes

-This week will be about decorators.
+Decorators in python are widely used to add new functionallity to already existing code.
 You have already used decorators in your code.
+A :code:`@property` is an example of this.
+Here you anotate a method with 'something' to make it able to do 'more' than the method in it self can do.
+You also know the concept from the Spring Framework you worked with previous in your education.
+Here you would add some more functionality (more code) to your already existing code by anotating it with :code:`@Controler` or :code:`@Autowired`.
+In both cases you add extra code to your code and get some new functionality.

-A :code:`@property` is an example of this, but today you will be making your own decorators.
+:code:`@property` is a python build in decorator, but today you will be making your own decorators.

 The boilerplate syntax of a decorator is like this: